Images © Arup / F2K

 • thermal and acoustic comfort

-These factors have measurable impacts on well-being and productivity.
+Qualities with measurable impacts on well-being and performance.

 Supporting local ecosystems